abhishek2029/ML_Implementation/README.md

 2 - BreastCancer.ipynb file contains SVM and RandomForest Classifier.

-3 - We then use Linear Regression, Naive Bayes, Decision Tree and kNN classification models.
+3 - We then have Linear Regression, Naive Bayes, Decision Tree and kNN classification models.

 4 - We see that random forest classifier gives the highest accuracy rate in comparison to the other models.